stackhpc/stackhpc-kayobe-config/doc/source/contributor/environments/ci-builder.rst

 =============

 * a CentOS Stream 8 or Ubuntu Focal 20.04 host
-* access to the local Pulp server
+* access to the Test Pulp server on SMS lab

 Setup
 =====